TSWT133/Data-Analysis-Projects/Airbnb Project/Airbnb Data Source.md

 ### Dataset Source:

-The project exclusively revolves around the comprehensive [Airbnb Open Data](https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata).
+The project exclusively revolves around the comprehensive [Inside Airbnb Data](http://insideairbnb.com/get-the-data).
 This dataset encapsulates a wide array of information related to Airbnb listings, including geographical locations, property details, prices, and more.

 ### Project Files: